 CRE Rule Set:

 SCCA Bracket Enduros are executed within the Club Race Experience Rule (CRE) set.
 Below are some of the key elements from the CRE Rule set, along with the specific procedural and scoring rules for Bracket Enduro.
-The complete CRE rule set can be found here (Updated 4/6/15).
+A guide to running a CRE rule set can be found here (Updated 2/16/17).

 Per the CRE rules, participation is open to any SCCA regular or weekend member.
 No license or doctor’s physical is required.
 Participants must possess and are responsible for recording participation in an SCCA Racing Experience Participation Log.
 Logs are issued by SCCA Stewards or Registrars at the event.
 Participants must certify they have no known medical conditions that would cause them or others undue risk.